 After the closing date, changes should be made in writing to the School Admissions Team or a paper form must be filled in.
-If we receive any of your changes after the closing date, we will treat your application as 'late' as we offer places based on all information available on the closing date.
-However you tell us about changes, your most recent application is the one that we use to process your preferences.
-Please see the question 'What if my application is late?' on page 15 for more details.
+If we receive any of your changes after the closing date, we will treat those changes as 'late' as we offer places based on all information available on the closing date.
+Please see the question 'What if my application is late?' on page 14 for more details.